Last Updated on March 5, 2023 by Victor Queiroz

-Have you thought about starting a business in Portugal but still have questions about where to start?
+Have you thought about starting a business in Portugal with the Portugal D2 Visa but still have questions about where to start?
 Would you like to have access to more information related to obligations and costs to develop your project?

-Or maybe you’re looking for more information about the procedure for applying for a Business Visa in Portugal.
+Or maybe you’re looking for more information about the procedure for applying for a Portugal D2 Visa (Business Visa).

 Well then.
 This article was created to address the main concerns related to foreign entrepreneurs and provide accurate information about developing a business in Portugal.